tylergneill/skrutable/manual.md

 # Getting the desktop GUI to work

-The desktop GUI app is made with wxpython and py2app, and I'm so far having trouble compiling a working standalone binary that others can also use.
-However, py2app also has an “alias” mode which also produces a working app, and I've seen the [same procedure I used](https://py2app.readthedocs.io/en/latest/tutorial.html) work on a Mac other than my own.
+The desktop GUI app is made with `wxpython` and `py2app`, and I'm so far having trouble compiling a working standalone binary that others can also use.
+However, `py2app` also has an “alias” mode which does more reliably produce a working app, and I have seen the [same procedure I used](https://py2app.readthedocs.io/en/latest/tutorial.html) work on a Mac other than my own.
 Try the following:
 * Have the required libraries installed (see [Getting Started](#getting-started) above).
-* In the `skrutable` folder, create a setup.py file based on the GUI module: `py2applet --make-setup gui.py`
+* In the `skrutable` folder, create a `setup.py` file based on the GUI module: `py2applet --make-setup gui.py`
 * Build the application in alias mode: `python setup.py py2app -A`
-* (Optional:) Rename and move the resulting alias-mode app to Applications: `mv /PATH/TO/skrutable/dist/gui.app /Applications/Skrutable.app`
+* (Optional:) Rename and move the resulting alias-mode app to Applications, e.g.: `mv /PATH/TO/skrutable/dist/gui.app /Applications/Skrutable.app`

 If all goes well, you should now be able to run the `skrutable` GUI as you would any other app on macOS, for example via Spotlight.
-I haven't yet tried this for Windows, but py2exe should produce similar results.
+I haven't yet tried this for Windows, but `py2exe` should produce similar results.

 # Web App